Phases of the German Cockroach Life Cycle

 German cockroaches are one of the most common cockroach species found in households.
-These cockroaches undergo three distinct life phases: egg, nymph, and adult.
-Their entire life cycle spans approximately 100 days, although this is dependent on factors such as temperature, diet, and injuries.
+German cockroaches undergo three distinct life phases: egg, nymph and adult.
+Their entire life cycle spans approximately 100 days, although this is dependent on factors such as temperature, diet and injuries.

 Eggs & Oothecae

 The adult stage begins with the last successful molting.
 At this point, German cockroaches are approximately 15 mm in length and are winged.
 Adult German cockroaches are nocturnal insects that hide during the day and scavenge at night.
-Despite their fully developed wings, German cockroaches do not fly.
+Despite their fully developed wings, German cockroaches very rarely fly.